bharadx07/piechart/README.md

 # PieChart
-Create Beautiful Pie Charts Using JavaScript, HTML or React.
+Create Beautiful Pie Charts Using JavaScript, HTML or React (In development/Currently Depricated).

 ### Javascript CDN
 Add to the body of your website: